Pileated Woodpecker

 Life Cycle

 The pileated woodpecker makes its nest in a tree cavity.
 The female lays four eggs.
 Both parents incubate the eggs during the day, and the male incubates the eggs at night.
-The chicks hatch after a little more than two weeks and fledge when they are about a month old.
+The chicks hatch after a little more than two weeks and fledge (develop flight feathers) when they are about a month old.

 The pileated woodpecker can live up to 13 years in the wild.